erickhun/blog/content/posts/investing-from-taiwan.md

 ## Which broker should I chose?

 [**Interactive Brokers**](http://interactivebrokers.com/) (I'll call it IB) is the one I **highly recommend**.
-You'll access to all type of securities: ETFs, stocks and even currencies.
+You'll access to all types of securities: ETFs, stocks and even currencies.
 It has the lowest fees to purchase them.
 It will also  allow you to access to the ETFs I've recommended earlier: IWDA and EIMI.

 The signup process is straight forward.
-Simply fill your informations in the signup page, and wait few days before validation.
+Simply fill your information in the signup page, and wait few days before validation.
 Make sure to fill your tax residence since it will could impact how tax could be taken directly by the broker.
 Also, [*be aware of the monthly fee if your orders don't generate at least USD 10 of fees per month*](https://www1.interactivebrokers.com/en/index.php?f=4969).

-**How about local banks?**  Local banks will charge you crazy fees to access to foreign securities, but could probably be a good pick if you want to invest in taiwanese securities.
+**How about local banks?**  Local banks will charge you crazy fees to access to foreign securities, but could probably be a good pick if you want to invest in Taiwanese securities.
 I won't expand on this since I didn't dig into this yet.

 **Make sure to change to tier pricing instead of fix**.
-By default, the fixed pricing is set in your IB acocunt.
+By default, the fixed pricing is set in your IB account.
 It only makes sense if your orders are over USD 8,000 (~228k TWD).
 If below that amount, you to switch to the tier pricing.
-I've saved hundred of USD by doing this one click change.
+I've saved hundred of USD by doing this one-click change.

 **How to send money to Interactive Brokers from Taiwan?** To be able to purchase financial products, you'll need to fund your IB account with real money.
 IB will provide you information of a bank account located in the US (Citibank) to send your money.
 Follow carefully the instructions.
 From a local Taiwanese bank account, Taiwan Fubon Bank is the bank having the reputation to have the lowest fees to send money abroad.
 If you want to stick with your own bank, it is totally ok.
 Simply shows up to your bank, and ask an employee to help you fill the document with the correct information.
 Protip: With Fubon, Ask to also link the Interactive Brokers account, so you could do  the wire transfer online without coming to the bank again.

 **Can I send NTD/TWD to Interactive Brokers?** No, you'll need to convert first your NTD to [USD, EUR, HKD, etc...](https://www.interactivebrokers.com/en/index.php?f=3185#:~:text=For%20each%20IB%20account%2C%20you,%2C%20SEK%2C%20SGD%20or%20USD.), and then do the transfer.
-It should be doable from any taiwanese banks.
+It should be doable from any Taiwanese banks.
 I personally keep all my money in USD or EURO, so I can avoid any currency  exchange fees.

 **Is there a way to send money from Taiwan to Interactive Broker for free?** There is no straightforward way to send money from Taiwan to Interactive Brokers, but here some tips:
 - Taipei Fubon Bank was the cheapest way I've found to fund the IB account located in the US that is accesible to the most people in Taiwan.
 - However, since IB use Citibank, you could take advantage of the ["Global Transfer"](https://www.citibank.com.tw/sim/en/globalbanking/citizen.htm).
 On the website: "Foreigners and the people with Citi company account can't apply for Citibank Global transfer service."
-I wasn't sucessful at getting the Citibank free transfer option, even with a 3 years ARC.
+I wasn't successful at getting the Citibank free transfer option, even with a 3 years ARC.
 I however heard foreigners friends that already has a Citibank abroad could get that feature.
 - If you're from Europe,  a hacky way would be to get your money in [N26](https://n26.com/), and "withdraw" your money in Interactive brokers for free.

 ## Tax in Taiwan